rust-lang/prev.rust-lang.org/faq.md

 No. Globals cannot have a non-constant-expression constructor and cannot have a destructor at all.
 Static constructors are undesirable because portably ensuring a static initialization order is difficult.
 Life before main is often considered a misfeature, so Rust does not allow it.

 See the [C++ FQA](http://yosefk.com/c++fqa/ctors.html#fqa-10.12) about the "static initialization order fiasco", and [Eric Lippert's blog](http://ericlippert.com/2013/02/06/static-constructors-part-one/) for the challenges in C#, which also has this feature.

+You can approximate non-constant-expression globals with the [lazy_static](https://crates.io/crates/lazy_static/) crate.

 <h2 id="other-languages">Other Languages</h2>